LWFlouisa/Reconstructive-Neurosymbolic/README.md

 You would apply the concept to neurosymbolic by having two competing neurosymbolic subroutines.

 ## Combined Implementation
-Create two nodes for neuro symbolic thinking.
+Create two nodes for neuro symbolic thinking.<br />
-If two nuetral outcomes match, retain matching outcome in longterm memory.
+Shuffle different nuetral outcomes using Vortex based math in each node.<br />
-Use algorithm to reorder different nuetral outcomes.
+If two nuetral outcomes match, retain matching outcome in longterm memory.<br />